ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 5.2 Check Predictive Errors (Stage 2)

-The next step is to check the predictive, auxiliary and total.
+The next step is to check the predictive, auxiliary and total all exist.

 Otherwise, there are five ways in which the method can behave based on these values.
 This includes the following